lrre-foss/masher/README.md

 - Version 4.01 (WIP)
 - Version 5.00 (WIP)

-Version 6.00 and version 7.00 are currently unsupported at this time.
+Versions 6.00 and 7.00 are intentionally left unsupported due to the fact that there is no Roblox mesh file available that has been encoded in these formats; thus, there can be no documentation on how it works.

 ## Building